wushouhe/fabric-tools/build-hyperledgerFabric-for-UBUNTU-linux-on-z.md

     yum -c "$yum_config" --installroot="$target" -y install net-tools
     ```
     > ***NOTE:*** This command will copy all of your existing yum repository definitions
-    > during the build of the RHEL Docker image.
+    > during the build of the Ubuntu Docker image.
 Additional build steps
     > access the repositories to install pre-requisite packages during the
     > building of additional Docker images used within the Hyperledger
     > Fabric environment.

-4. Execute the **mkimage-yum.sh** script to create and import the RHEL
+4. Execute the **mkimage-yum.sh** script to create and import the Ubuntu
     Docker image:

     ```